ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

 | Text     | Contains, Not Contains, Equals, Not Equals, Starts With, Ends With.                               | Contains                  |
 | Number   | Equals, Not Equals, Less Than, Less Than or Equal, Greater Than, Greater Than or Equal, In Range. | Equals                    |
 | Date     | Equals, Greater Than, Less Than, Not Equals, In Range.                                            | Equals                    |

+## Simple Filters Parameters

+Simple Filters are configured though the `filterParams` attribute of the column definition:

+<interface-documentation interfaceName='ISimpleFilterParams' config='{"description":""}' overrideSrc="filter-provided-simple/resources/simple-filters.json"></interface-documentation>

+Additional parameters are also available depending on the type of filter being used.
+See each type for the full list of parameters available: [Text](/filter-text/), [Number](/filter-number/), [Date](/filter-date/).

 ## Simple Filter Models